Minuscule 520: Description

 It contains lectionary markings at the margin (in red), incipits, αναγνωσεις (lessons), Synaxarion, Menologion, and subscriptions at the end of each Gospel.
 There is no division according to the κεφαλαια (chapters), or Ammonian Sections, and no references to the Eusebian Canons.

 It is a beautiful little copy.

 Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Aland placed it in Category V.

 It was not examined by using the Claremont Profile Method.

 History

 In 1727 the manuscript came from Constantinople to England and was presented to archbishop of Canterbury, William Wake, together with the manuscripts 73, 74, 506-519.
-Wake presented it to the Christ Church College in Oxford.
+Wake presented it to Christ Church in Oxford.

 The manuscript was added to the list of New Testament minuscule manuscripts by F. H. A. Scrivener (506) and C. R. Gregory (520).
 Gregory saw it in 1883.

-It is currently housed at the Christ Church (Wake 40) in Oxford.
+It is currently housed at Christ Church (Wake 40) in Oxford.